ocharles/blog/posts/2012-07-12-musicbrainz-database-abstraction-choices.md

 ---
-title: A New Database Abstraction Layer
+title: "A New Database Abstraction Layer"
 ---

 The New Edit System, NES, requires a fairly hefty new schema due to increase of